erlange/wbm-dl/README.md

 wbm-dl yoursite.com -o c:/download -L
 ```
 This will only display the file list on screen and save the list in the `c:/download/logs` directory.

+## Log Files
+Upon completion, a `/logs` directory containing a log file will be created under the `/websites` directory.
+The JSON-formatted log file contains completion status of each downloaded item.
+If errors occured the log files can further be examined to accommodate manual download with the source URL for each item.

+The generated log filename will be `yoursite.com.log.json`

+### Log File Metadata
+The JSON-formatted log file contains metadata as follows:
+* `ErrorMsg`
+    Contains the error message if error occured.
+* `Num`
+    Line number.
+* `Original`
+    Contains the original address of the URL.
+Not the archived location.
+* `Source`
+    Contains the archived address of the URL.
+* `Status`
+    Contains the HTTP status code.
+If flag `-A` is omitted and no error occured the value will be `200 (OK)`.
+If this value is empty an error might have occured.
+You can then consult the `ErrorMsg` to examine the error and use the `Source` to manually download the individual file.
+* `Target`
+    Contains full path in the output directory where the file is saved.
+If this value is empty an error might have occured.
+You can then consult the `ErrorMsg` to examine the error and use the `Source` to manually download the individual file.
+* `Time`
+    The time the `Source` responds to the request.
+The time is in `yyyyMMdd hh:mm:ss` .NET format and might not conform to the standard JSON datetime format.

+## Contributing
+Contributions are welcome.
+Just pull an issue or pull request from GitHub.